JensAyton/JATemplate/Readme.md

 * `plural:` – A simplified plural operator for languages that use the same numeric inflection structure as English (`plur:` rule 1).
 If one argument is given, the empty string is used for a singular value and the argument is used for plural.
 If two arguments separated by a semicolon are given, the first is singular and the second is plural.<br>Example: `"I have {gooseCount} {gooseCount|plural:goose;geese}.".`
 * `pluraz:` — Like `plural:`, except that a count of zero is treated as singular (`plur:` rule 2).<br>Example: `"J’ai {gooseCount} {gooseCount|pluraz:oie;oies}."`, or equivalently `"J’ai {gooseCount} oie{gooseCount|pluraz:s}."`.
 * `select:` – Takes any number of arguments separated by semicolons.
 The receiver is coerced to a number and truncated.
 The corresponding argument is selected (and expanded).
 Arguments are numbered from zero; if the value is out of range, the last item is used.<br>Example: `"Today is {weekDay|select:Mon;Tues;Wednes;Thurs;Fri;Satur;Sun}day."`
+* `padding` — Truncates the value to an integer and produces the corresponding number of spaces.
+Negative values are treated as 0.

 ### String operators
 These operators coerce the receiver to a number using `-jatemplateCoerceToString`.